 Next Checkout:

-Conclusion: ICC WTC 2025 Final will Take Place on June 11, 2025
+Conclusion: ICC WTC 2025 Final Set for June 11, 2025

-As the stage is set at Lord’s Cricket Ground, the intense rivalry between Australia and South Africa will captivate fans worldwide.
-Cricket enthusiasts can witness this epic encounter live across various platforms: Star Sports 1 and Disney+ Hotstar in India, Amazon Prime Video in Australia, and SuperSport in South Africa.
+Set at Lord’s Cricket Ground, this intense rivalry will captivate fans worldwide.
+Viewers can catch the live action on Star Sports 1 and Disney+ Hotstar in India, Amazon Prime Video in Australia, and SuperSport in South Africa.